 If your child is suffering from a birth injury and you suspect medical negligence may be involved, don’t hesitate to learn more about their rights.
 While filing a lawsuit can feel intimidating, it’s the first crucial step in ensuring your child has the financial support they need to thrive.

-As an experienced Illinois birth injury attorney, Laura Brown can guide you through your legal rights, help you understand the process, and fight for the justice and compensation your child deserves.
+As an experienced Cook County birth injury attorney serving families throughout Illinois, Laura Brown can guide you through your legal rights, help you understand the process, and fight for the justice and compensation your child deserves.

 Contact Brown Trial Firm today for a free consultation.